 What You Should Know Regarding The Statute Of Limitations

-According to UK law, a compensation claim for asbestos exposure must be filed within 3 years of the first symptoms of the disease/the diagnosis of the disease.
+In the UK, a compensation claim for asbestos exposure must be filed within 3 years of the first symptoms of the disease/the diagnosis of the disease.
 The claim will not be accepted by the court if it is filed after the 3 year period.

 Underestimating this statute of limitations is the biggest mistake that most people make when filing an asbestos compensation claim.
 There is a lot of information to be gathered and put together and this needs to be done while you at the same time also attending to professional and personal commitments along with medical treatment for your symptoms.
 All of this can easily take you over the time limit causing you to lose any hope of compensation.